xlladdins/xll_tws/README.md

 takes a `EWrapper` and a `EReaderSignal` pointer.
 The `EReaderSignal` is used to signal any `EReader` running in a thread that data is available to read from the socket.

+`Wrapper` creates an `EReaderOSSignal` and `EClientSocket` with pointers to `EWrapper` and `EReaderOSSignal`.
+The signal is created for the server to use when requested data becomes available.
+The client constructor sets the state to `CS_DISCONNECTED`.

+`client.EConnect` is called with host and port information.
+Connection state is set to `CS_DISCONNECTED` (again) a socket is created and used to connect to the host.
+The `m_fd` member of client is initialized to the socket.

+`client.sendConnectRequest` sets the state to `CS_CONNECTING`.
+A message with the API version and connection options is prepared and sent to the server.
+If successful the state is set to `CS_CONNECTED` and the socket is set to nonblocking (`FIONBIO`).
+If the connection is not asynchronous a `EReader` is created from the client and signal pointers and is registered with the client then `reader.putMessageToQueue()` is called.

+otherwise state is set to `CS_DISCONNECTED` and the socket is closed.
+If